 Only those who qualify for the Post 9/11 GI Bill at the 100% level can take advantage of Yellow Ribbon options where available.
 At least one of the following qualifying criteria must be true:

 - The applicant has served at least 36 months on active duty with an honorable discharge, or;

 - The applicant was awarded a Purple Heart on or after September 11, 2001, and has an honorable discharge, or;

 - The applicant served for at least 30 continuous days on or after September 11, 2001, and was discharged or released from active duty for a service-connected disability, or

 - The applicant is a dependent using transferred benefits transferred, or;

 - The applicant is a Fry Scholar

-- Starting August 1, 2022, active duty service members are eligible for the Yellow Ribbon Program if they qualify at the 100% level.
+- Active duty service members are eligible for the Yellow Ribbon Program if they qualify at the 100% level.